-The controller may receive a pattern change from any of the Coordination Modes discussed in this chapter.
+The controller may receive a pattern

+change from any of the Coordination Modes discussed in this chapter.
 These modes generate the Source (Src) of the Active pattern based on the following hierarchy of control:

-- Test patterns have the highest priority and can only be overridden by modifying the Test OpMode value in the database (see MM->2->1) - Remote (Remo) patterns downloaded from ATMS.now have the next highest level of priority. - System (Sys) generated patterns downloaded from a closed loop master becomes active if the Closed Loop parameter in Coordination Modes+ is ON (see MM->2->1). - External (Ext) generated patterns are selected using D-connector plan/offset inputs rather than data communication to a central based or master based system - TBC generated patterns are selected by any manual override of the Time Base Scheduler, see chapter 7.
-(TBC is usually in stand-by and therefore defaults to the current Tod pattern from the Time Base Scheduler) - Tod generated patterns are selected by the Time Base Scheduler.
+- Test patterns have the highest priority and can only be overridden by modifying the Test OpMode value in the database (see MM->2->1) - Remote (Remo) patterns downloaded from StreetWise or ATMS.now have the next highest level of priority. - System (Sys) generated patterns downloaded from a closed loop master becomes active if the Closed Loop parameter in Coordination Modes+ is ON (see MM->2->1). - External (Ext) generated patterns are selected using D-connector plan/offset inputs rather than data communication to a central based or master based system - TBC generated patterns are selected by any manual override of the Time Base Scheduler, see section 7.10.2.
+(TBC is usually in stand-by and therefore defaults to the current Tod pattern from the Time Base Scheduler) - Tod generated patterns are selected by the Time Base Scheduler (see section 7.1 in the next chapter)